 The Sport Club Office staff will assist in coordinating booking hotels for club travel.
-Follow the steps below to book hotels using club budget.

-1. Complete hotel information
+To book hotels using a club budget you must complete hotel information on event request form on Campus Groups

 Risk Management

 Student behavior is subject to the Student Conduct Code both on and off campus and should respectfully represent the University of Maine.